curiosityrover2138/Hangman_Game/README.md

-# Hangman_Game
+# Hangman Game

-#How To Play The Game
+How To Play The Game:

 Select a letter to figure out a hidden word in a set amount of chances

-Project Specifications
+Project Specifications:

-Display hangman pole and figure using SVG
+1. Display hangman pole and figure using SVG

-Generate a random word
+2. Generate a random word

-Display word in UI with correct letters
+3. Display word in UI with correct letters

-Display wrong letters
+4. Display wrong letters

-Show notification when select a letter twice
+5. Show notification when select a letter twice

-Show popup on win or lose
+6. Show popup on win or lose

-Play again button to reset game
+7. Play again button to reset game